Cluster Creation and Component Installation

 -

-If you choose to provide the private SSH key of the Ambari Server machine for automatic registration of the Cluster machines, paste its content into the text field below or upload the file.
-Then, confirm the username and SSH port to be used.
-Also, make sure that Trust Relationship (SSH key exchange) has been correctly established, allowing access to all machines via SSH without the need for the password of the Ambari Server's daemon user (by default, root).
+If you choose to provide the Ambari Server machine's private SSH key for automatic registration of the Cluster machines, paste its content in the text field below or upload its file.
+Next, confirm the SSH user and port to be used.
+Also, make sure that the Trust Relationship (SSH key exchange) has been performed correctly, allowing access from the Ambari Server machine to all machines via SSH without entering the password of the Ambari Server daemon user (by default, root).

-If you prefer manual registration of machines, install the Ambari Agent on each machine before proceeding.
+If you choose to perform manual machine registration, install the Ambari Agent yourself on all machines before proceeding.

 Terminal inputyum install ambari-agent